jelena-maletic/BankersAlgorithm/README.md

    - Check if the system is in a **safe state**
    - Display the **safe sequence** (if it exists)
    - Evaluate whether new **requests** can be safely granted

+## Acknowledgements / Inspired by

+This project was implemented for educational purposes as part of a Fundamentals of Operating Systems course.